whitneysteve/code-samples/README.md

 Javascript algorithms have an associated index.html file that can be opened in a browser and output results to a console.
 Mostly developed using Firefox & Firebug.

-Scala programs can be executed by running ‘scala [name of script]’

 ## Bank

 A simple Java banking web application used by a teller, using an in-memory data access layer.
 Written in Java, Spring MVC, Twitter Bootstrap, jQuery, built and run using a Maven archetype.